dhellmann/pymotw/PyMOTW/gdbm/index.rst

 ##############################################
-:mod:`gdbm` - GNU's version of the dbm library
+gdbm -- GNU's version of the dbm library
 ##############################################

 .. module:: gdbm